-Did you already waste time in finding the right antibody for your immunofluorescence experiments?
+Did you already waste time trying to find the right antibody for your immunofluorescence experiments?
 Get a guaranteed one thanks to our antibody generation service for immunofluorescence.
-Our unrivalled success rate and our strong expertise in various immunization approaches makes us the best partner for your research!
+Our platform of hybridoma generation for diagnostic applications has an unrivaled success rate thanks to our strong expertise in various immunization approaches, making us the best partner for your research!

 We guarantee that your antibody will work in immunofluorescence…